As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 For this write-up, we've researched and vetted the industry leaders to seek out who provides the best rates and service.

-In the article we'll compare our top 4 providers, covering what a Currency Broker is, how they work and how to maximise your exchange while getting a smooth transfer.
+In the article we'll compare our top 5 providers, covering what a currency broker is, how they work and how to maximise your exchange while simultaneously getting a smooth transfer.

 Best Currency Brokers

-The above represents a small, hand picked, selection out of dozens or hundreds of currency brokers in the UK.
+The above represents a small, hand picked, selection out of hundreds of currency brokers in the UK.

 They all charge no fixed fees per transfer, have excellent customer reviews, and are amongst the best known in their domain.

-The reason Currencies Direct comes up as #1 is that they are a familiar name in the industry, and
+The reason Currencies Direct comes in at #1 is that they are a familiar name in the industry, and

-I have personally spoken to their dealing team, deeming it as highly professional.
+I have personally spoken to their dealing team, finding them highly professional.

 What is a Currency Broker?